-- Q. What does this uninstallation error message mean? - A. Uninstallation error messages and explanations appear in Table A-4 on page A-10, where they are sorted alphabetically by their first word.
+Q. What does this uninstallation error message mean?

+A.Uninstallation error messages and explanations appear in Table 18: Uninstallation Error Messages, where they are sorted alphabetically by their first word.
 For additional information about uninstallation error messages, see the Common Services documentation in your installation of Security Manager.

-Table A-4 Uninstallation Error Messages
+Table 18: Uninstallation Error Messages

-Message Reason for Message User Action C:\NMSROOT\MDC\msfc-backend refers to a location that is unavailable.
+Message Reason for Message User Action C:\NMSROOT \MDC\msfc-backend refers to a location that is unavailable.
 It could be on a hard drive on this computer, or on a network.
 Check to make sure that the disk is properly inserted, or that you are connected to the Internet or your network, and then try again.
 If it still cannot be located, the information might have been moved to a different location.
 The message might be benign, and clicking OK to dismiss it might be all that is required.
 Otherwise, the message might appear on servers where either or both of the following conditions apply: - Simple file sharing is enabled in Windows. - Offline file synchronization is enabled in Windows.
 If you dismiss the message and the uninstallation fails, try either or both of these possible workarounds, then try again to uninstall: Simple File Sharing Select Start > Settings > Control Panel > Folder Options.
 Click the View tab.
 Scroll to the bottom of the Advanced Settings pane.
 Uncheck the Use simple file sharing (Recommended) check box, then click OK.
 Offline File Synchronization Select Start > Settings > Control Panel > Folder Options.
+Click the Use simple file sharing (Recommended) check box, then click OK.
+Offline File Synchronization Select Start > Settings > Control Panel > Folder Options.
 Click the Offline Files tab.
 Uncheck the Enable Offline Files check box, then click OK.
-C:\temp\ <subdirectory>\ setup.exe - Access is denied.
+C:\temp\< subdirectory >\setup.exe - Access is denied.
 The process cannot access the file because it is being used by another process.
-O file(s) copied.
-1 file(s) copied.</subdirectory> Uninstallation failed.
-Reboot the server, then complete the procedure described in Uninstalling Server Applications, page 5-24.
+0 file(s) copied.1 file(s) copied.
+Uninstallation failed.
+Reboot the server, then complete the procedure described in Uninstalling Server Applications , on page 62.
 Windows Management Instrumentation (WMI) is running.
 The setup program has detected Windows Management Instrumentation (WMI) services running.
 This will lock some Cisco Security Manager processes and may abort uninstallation abruptly.
 To avoid this, uninstallation will stop and start the WMI services.
 Do you want to proceed?
 Click Yes to proceed with this uninstallation.
 Click No to exit uninstallation.
-Either your organization uses WMI or someone enabled the WMI service accidentally on your server.
 Click Yes.

-- Q. What should I do if the uninstaller hangs? - A. Reboot, then try again.
+Q. What should I do if the uninstaller hangs?

+A.Reboot, then try again.

-- Q. What should I do if the uninstaller displays a message to say that the crmdmgtd service is not responding and asks "Do you want to keep waiting?" - A. The uninstallation script includes an instruction to stop the crmdmgtd service, which did not respond to that instruction before the script timed out.
+Q. What should I do if the uninstaller displays a message to say that the crmdmgtd service is not responding and asks "Do you want to keep waiting?"

+A.The uninstallation script includes an instruction to stop the crmdmgtd service, which did not respond to that instruction before the script timed out.
 Click Yes.
 In most cases, the crmdmgtd service then stops as expected.